mweidner037/list-positions-formatting/README.md

 Class Formatting does not specify the sort order on marks.
 Instead, you choose the sort order, by extending the `IMark` interface with extra fields (type parameter `M`) and supplying a `compareMarks` function that uses those fields.
 Alternatively, you can use the [TimestampFormatting](#class-timestampformatting) class, which chooses a reasonable default sort order.

-Misc features:
+Misc:

 - `addMark` and `deleteMark` return changes to the current formatting.
 - `save()` and `load(savedState)` save and load the current set of marks, similar to list-positions's save and load methods.
-- `getActiveMarks(pos)` and `getAllMarks(pos)` give you more info about the marks covering a given Position.
+- `getActiveMarks(pos)` and `getMarks(pos)` give you more info about the marks covering a given Position.
-- There is no way to modify an existing mark, and you should avoid modifying IMark objects in-place.
+- There is no way to modify an existing mark, and you should not mutate IMark objects in-place.
 Instead, delete the current mark and add a modified version.
+- For technical reasons, you cannot use Formatting with a list that contains `MIN_POSITION` or `MAX_POSITION`.
+Calling `getFormat` on such a Position will throw an error, as will using the "out-of-bounds" Anchors `{ pos: MIN_POSITION, before: true }` or `{ pos: MAX_POSITION, before: false }`.

 **Warning:** Similar to list-positions's List class, you must [manage metadata](https://github.com/mweidner037/list-positions#managing-metadata) for a Formatting instance.
 Typically, you're already managing metadata for a List/Text/Outline/AbsList storing your actual values; it is then sufficient to share that list's `Order` with your Formatting instance, via the `order` constructor argument.